qlik-product-success/qseow-auto-log-collector/README.md

 ## Prerequisites to use this script
 - Qlik Sense Enterprise on Windows must be installed.
-- qlik Sense Repository service must be running (this tool uses the repository service to gather the logs).
+- Qlik Sense Repository service must be running at the time of script execution.
+- Powershell running as Administrator

 ## Command Arguments
 ```